-Here’s a quick copywriting tip, to improve your content marketing results.
+Here’s a quick copywriting tip, to help you improve your content marketing results.

-Tip: Try removing extraneous words.
+Tip: One way to shorten content, without losing anything important, is to remove extraneous words.
 Look at the 2 examples below.

 - People should exercise on a daily basis.

 - We have no news at this point in time.